 Pour water over, until the meat was covered and I let everything simmer at the medium-low temperature for about an hour and a half.

 Check if the meat has softened, if not, fill with a little more water and let it boil for a while.
-Taste of it, and if it’s still needed, add a little more salt.
+Taste it, and if it’s still needed, add a little more salt.

 And the best lamb stew recipe with raisins and couscous is ready!

 In our country, lamb stew is usually served with polenta or mashed potatoes.
-But I preferred to continue with the Moroccan influences and I served with couscous and of course, with pickled red peppers.
+But I preferred to continue with the Moroccan influences and I served with couscous and of course, pickled red peppers.